googleanalytics/autotrack/docs/plugins/page-visibility-tracker.md

     <td><code>changeTemplate</code></a></td>
     <td><code>Function</code></a></td>
     <td>
-      A function that accepts the old and new values and returns a string to be used as the <a href="https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference#eventLabel"><code>eventLabel</code></a> fields for the change event.<br>
+      A function that accepts the old and new values and returns a string to be used as the <a href="https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference#eventLabel"><code>eventLabel</code></a> field for change events.<br>
       <strong>Default:</strong>
 <pre><code>function(oldValue, newValue) {
   return oldValue + ' => ' + newValue;